QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge: Preliminaries

 It is well-known that there are no commitment schemes with unconditionally hiding \emph{and} unconditionally binding properties, but such schemes can be achieved if either of the properties holds only {\em computationally}.\footnote{Where {\em unconditionally} means that the property is guaranteed even against unbounded adversaries, in contrast to {\em computational} case, when the property is only guaranteed against quantum polynomial-time adversaries.}

-In this work, we consider both commitment schemes which are unconditionally binding but computationally hiding and computationally binding but unconditionally hiding.
+In this work, we consider commitment schemes which are unconditionally binding but computationally hiding.
 There are recent quantum-secure instantiations of these schemes, assuming the hardness of Learning Parity with Noise~\cite{JKPT12,XXW13,BKLP15}.

 We present now the formal definition of such schemes.

 \begin{definition}[Computationally hiding and unconditionally binding commitment schemes] Let~$\eta$ be some security parameter, $p$ be some polynomial, and $\mathcal{M}, \mathcal{C}, \mathcal{D} \subseteq \01^{p(\eta)}$ be the message space, commitment space and opening space, respectively.
 A computationally hiding and unconditional binding commitment scheme consists of a pair of algorithms $(\textsf{commit}, \textsf{verify})$, where \begin{itemize} \item $\textsf{commit}$ takes as input a value from~$\mathcal{M}$ and some value in $\mathcal{C} \times \mathcal{D}$, \item $\textsf{verify}$ takes as input a value from $\mathcal{M} \times \mathcal{C} \times \mathcal{D}$ and outputs some value in $\01$ \end{itemize} with the following properties: \begin{description} \item[] \textbf{Correctness:} If $(c,d) \leftarrow \textsf{commit}(m)$, then $\textsf{verify}(m,c,d) = 1$. \item[] \textbf{Computationally hiding:} For any polynomial-time quantum adversary $\mathcal{A}$ and $(c,d) \leftarrow \textsf{commit}(m)$